anna-louise-harty/Ada/AssessmentQuestions.md

 ### Answer
  In Washington the month of December 2015 had the most storm events, with 140 events taking place.
 In total there were 8 days of storm free weather in the month of December.

+### Assumptions
+ - If I look at only Washington and then count each month individually, I will find the month with the most storm events.
+ - If I then look at days where no storms began or ended I will know how many storm free days were in that month.

 ### Process
   - Use Find and Replace in Begining_yearmonth column, replace 2015 with “ “ and sort data by this column